firstfloorsoftware/intense/README.md

 # UWP Templates
 The source code of a collection of Visual Studio 2015 project and item templates for creating Universal Windows Platform (UWP) apps.

-The collection contains the following project templates;

-* **Blank App**, a basic XAML project with a single XAML page.
-Similar to the standard Blank App, included in the Windows 10 SDK, but without the Application Insights telemetry stuff.

-* **Composition App**, a framework-less project for creating apps using the visual layer and Windows.UI.Composition APIs

-* **Composition XAML App**, a project for both XAML and WIndows.UI.Composition APIs

-The UWP Templates VSIX is available in Visual Studio Gallery
+The UWP Templates VSIX and documentation is available in the [Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com/b3eb9b90-cc39-4b5c-bf94-497cba6e4f6f)